jarad/jarad.github.com/resources/git.md

 as well as setting up your authentication.
 For authentication, I use SSH and thus I [generate an SSH key](https://help.github.com/articles/generating-an-ssh-key/)  on each computer I use and for each remote destination I use.
 Make sure to [test the SSH connection](https://help.github.com/articles/testing-your-ssh-connection/).

+## How to write Git commits

+I found [this page](http://chris.beams.io/posts/git-commit/) useful in understanding how to write Git commits.
+Basically, the subject should finish the sentence "If this commit is accepted, it will ...".
+Then the body of the message tells that what and why (not the how since that is already in the code).

 ##  Git from the command line